TAKE A LOOK-Farnborough International Airshow

 To see Reuters' full multimedia coverage of the July 14-20 Farnborough International Airshow, please double-click in the brackets below.

-COMMERCIAL ORDERS > Air Mauritius orders 6 A350 aircraft in fleet revamp > Leasing company CIT orders 10 Boeing 787-9 planes > ASL signs as 1st buyer for up to 10 Lockheed freighters > Bombardier tops 500 deals for Q400 and for CSeries > Boeing finalises 2 orders for 787-9 planes with Israel's MG > Brazil's Azul to be launch customer for new Embraer E-195 > Japan's SMBC Aviation orders 115 Airbus A320 planes > Boeing, Air Lease in 26-plane order for 777-300ER, 737 MAX > BOC Aviation orders 43 Airbus A320 planes > UK's Monarch orders 30 Boeing 737 MAX 8 jets > Air Lease Corp becomes launch customer for Airbus A330neo > Lessor AerCap exercises options for 50 Airbus A320neo jets > Bombardier's CSeries gets boost with new tentative orders > BA owner makes firm order for 20 Airbus A320neo jets

-ENGINES > Safran says 9 Air order for CFM engines worth $3.7 bln > Safran says Hainan Airlines engine deal to be worth $1.3bln > Rolls-Royce engines to power CIT's 15 Airbus A330neos > Emirates signs $13 bln service contract with GE > Pratt: CSeries, F135 engine issues no sign of big problem > EasyJet picks CFM as engine supplier for new aircraft > American Airlines picks CFM for $2.6 bln engine deal
+COMMERCIAL ORDERS > Embraer books strong deliveries, new U.S. order > China's Okay Airlines orders Boeing 737 planes > Nordic Aviation Capital orders up to 75 ATR planes > Lessor AerCap exercises options for 50 Airbus A320neo jets[ID:nL6N0PP2VZ} > Leasing firm Avolon strikes plane deal with Boeing > Bombardier's CSeries gets boost with new tentative orders > BA owner makes firm order for 20 Airbus A320neo jets > EasyJet picks CFM as engine supplier for new aircraft > GE Aviation sees $30 bln of orders at Farnborough Airshow > Sukhoi announces Superjet deal with Kazakhstan's Bek Air > American Airlines picks CFM for $2.6 bln engine deal > Airbus denies $20 billion IndiGo jet deal report > Emirates finalises $56 bln order for 150 Boeing 777X jets

-DEFENCE > Britain, France commit to joint combat drone plan > Thales' British drone set for exports by 2015 - UK CEO > Norway, Australia deal could cut Joint Strike Missile costs > Raytheon sees foreign sales at 30 pct of total in 2014 > "Excessive" rubbing of engine blades caused F-35 failure > Eurofighter to get advanced radar contract by year end > Pentagon weighing options for missile defense > BAE Systems battles Lockheed for $10 bln F-16 upgrade work > Boeing may face higher than expected costs on KC-46 tanker > UK announces 1.1 bln stg investment in defence equipment {ID:nL6N0PP3K7] > Engine fire triggers new turbulence for Lockheed's F-35 (Compiled by Mark Potter)
+DEFENCE > BAE Systems battles Lockheed for $10 bln F-16 upgrade work > Pentagon weighing options for missile defense > Boeing may face higher than expected costs on KC-46 tanker > UK announces 1.1 bln stg investment in defence equipment {ID:nL6N0PP3K7] > U.S. Navy maintains grounding order for F-35 fighter jets > Boeing sees F/A-18 fighter line continuing through 2017 > Sikorsky sees delay in 1st Marine Corps helicopter flight > Lockheed, Northrop, BAE investment to cut F-35 costs > Engine fire triggers new turbulence for Lockheed's F-35 > US Marines air chief seeks to rein in arms upgrades > Bell Helicopter sure V-280 will get US Army flight test (Compiled by Mark Potter)

 * Refinery's fuel production at least 50 pct capacity -trade